hd54/quiz_maker/README.md

 - As a user, I want to be able to take the quiz, get my grades and also correct answers for all questions
 - As a user, I want to be able to save my question file
 - As a user, I want to be able to load my question file

+## Phase 4: Task 2
+- Sample for when user loads saved file, adding and deleting a question:

+File loaded from ./data/quiz.json

+Tue Mar 29 10:21:23 PDT 2022
+New question added.

+Tue Mar 29 10:21:23 PDT 2022
+New question added.

+Tue Mar 29 10:21:23 PDT 2022
+New question added.

+Tue Mar 29 10:21:23 PDT 2022
+New question added.

+Tue Mar 29 10:21:32 PDT 2022
+New question added.

+Tue Mar 29 10:21:33 PDT 2022
+Question 5 deleted.

+- Deleting question shows the index of removed question.

+## Phase 4: Task 3

+Reflection on program design:

+- Dependencies on **Gui** on certain classes (**BorderlessTextField** and **QuestionCellRender**), since they only have one usage only in Gui and nowhere else.
+For example, **BorderlessTextField** can be implemented as an anonymous class with the overridden methods.
+Cohesion should still be maintained, since these classes do not pose as too many responsibilities if included in **Gui**.
+- **Gui** and **ButtonWindow** can extend a new abstract class (**ApplicationWindow** for example) that deals with initializing window design (method that create a generic panel from given size as parameters) to avoid some duplicates, since these classes share some similar properties which can be seen in their constructors.